mech/Learning-Notes/FrontEnd/JavaScript/React/Hooks.md

 ## useEffect

+Without the 2nd parameter, `useEffect()` will always keep running between render which is a good default because your application will not feel broken.

 Call **after render**.
 React will remember the function you passed and will call it **after the DOM updates**.

 Where you do imperative thing in a declarative world.